Ryanair Flight 4978: Belarusian government

 Following the incident, the Belarusian Ministry of Transport announced that it had set up a commission to investigate the forced landing, stating that it would notify the ICAO and IATA about the investigation's progress and publish a report shortly thereafter.

 On 24 May 2021, the director of the Department of Aviation of the Ministry of Transport of Belarus, Artyom Sikorsky, read out an e-mail letter, which they said was sent to Minsk airport on 23 May.
 This message, signed by "Hamas soldiers", included demands to Israel to "cease fire in the Gaza Strip" and for the European Union to end its support of Israel.
 If the demands were not met, the Ryanair aircraft would be blown up over Vilnius, according to the e-mail.
 Chancellor of Germany Angela Merkel called the Belarusian explanation "completely implausible".
 Hamas denied that it was in any way connected to the incident.
 Journalists discovered that the e-mail published by Belarusian authorities had been received at 12:57, 24 minutes after Belarusian air traffic control notified the Ryanair flight of the bomb threat.

 On 25 May 2021, the Belarusian Department of Aviation published its transcription of radio communications between Belarusian air traffic control and the FR4978 pilots.
 According to the transcript, the Belarusian flight operator originally told the pilots that they "have information from special services" about the bomb on board, later claiming that the "airport security stuff [sic] informed they received e-mail".
 When the pilot asked whether it was Vilnius airport that received the e-mail, or Athens, the flight operator said that the bombing alert was received by "several airports".
 When the pilot asked whose recommendation it had been to land in Minsk, he was informed by the flight operator that it was "our recommendations".
 The transcript indicated that the pilot initially decided to circle at his present position, then later decided to divert to Minsk airport on the recommendation.
 As of 25 May 2021, this transcript could not be confirmed by independent parties.
-According to The Wall Street Journal, Ryanair CEO Michael O'Leary rejected the version of events made by Belarusian government officials and called the situation a "premeditated hijacking".
+According to The Wall Street Journal, Ryanair CEO Michael O'Leary rejected the version of events presented by Belarusian government officials and called the situation a "premeditated hijacking".

-On 26 May 2021, Lukashenko made his first remarks about the incident in a speech to the Belarusian parliament.
+On 26 May 2021, Lukashenko made his first public remarks about the incident in a speech to the Belarusian parliament.
 He said that he acted "legally" and claimed that "ill-wishers from outside the country and from inside the country changed their methods of attack on the state", referring to it as "hybrid war".
 He also accused Protasevich of planning a "bloody rebellion", without giving details.
 Lukashenko added that the bomb threat had come from Switzerland; however, the Swiss government said it had no knowledge of any bomb threat on the flight.